mschmulen/connecting-sencha-extjs-node/README.md

 ```

-We also need to fill out the Store object.
+We also need to create a Store object.
 We created an empty ProductStore.js file because at this time Sencha Cmd does not have a 'sencha generate store' command.

-Starting from an empty ProductStore.js file add the following configuration.
+Add the following to ProductStore.js.

 ```
 Ext.define('mySenchApp.store.ProductStore', {